 Crohn’s disease is the chronic inflammation of the gastrointestinal tract of the human body.
 It is categorized as an Inflammatory Bowel Disease.

 This disease can show various symptoms such as severe abdominal pain, diarrhea, sudden weight loss, anemia, and fatigue.
 In severe cases, the disease may also cause malnutrition.
 Some patients may not have such symptoms, while some patients may have severe and chronic symptoms that do not subside.
+Amid all this, poeple ask if they can drink alcohol.
+How will alcohol affect Crohn’s Disease?

 Also Read: IBS vs. IBD- Know The Difference